Week 15 NFL anytime touchdown scorer picks, back Ashton Jeanty to score

-Week 15 NFL anytime touchdown scorer odds, picks: Ashton Jeanty among best bets for anytime TD scorer bets
+Week 15 NFL anytime touchdown scorer picks, odds: Ashton Jeanty among best bets for anytime TD scorer bets

 The SportsLine Machine Learning Model has locked in its top Week 15 NFL anytime TD picks for players like Ashton Jeanty, Kareem Hunt and Jayden Higgins